openshift-cs/rosaworkshop/rosa-workshop/ostoy/13-ack.md

     !!! warning
         Make sure to select "Manual Mode" so that changes to the Service Account do not get overwritten by an automatic operator update.

+1. Click "Install" on the bottom.
+The settings should look like the below image.

     ![create_s3_controller](images/13-ack-install.png)

-1. Click "Install" on the bottom.
 1. Click "Approve".
 1. You will see that installation is taking place.
 The installation won't complete until the next step is finished.
 So please proceed.